 SPECIAL REPORT

 Tax planning tips

 Introduction

-The October 2021 Budget increased national insurance contributions (NICs) for everyone by 1.25 percentage points from 6 April 2022.
-This NIC increase will be converted into the Health and Social Care Levy from April 2023, which will also apply to individuals over state pension age who are still working.
-However, in the March 2022 Spring Statement, the Chancellor increased the thresholds where NIC bites for employees and the self-employed, with effect from 6 July 2022.
+The Spring Budget in March 2023 relaxed the limits on contributing to pension savings for individuals and their employers and removed the lifetime limit on the value of taxefficient pension pots.
+The bad news is that the threshold for 45% tax was lowered to £125,140 from April 2023, and for taxpayers in Scotland the highest rate of tax above that threshold was raised to 47%.

-Personal tax allowances and income tax bands have been frozen, which will effectively raise taxes by the operation of inflation.
-State pensions and benefits have risen by 3.1%, but the current average rate of inflation (for March 2022) is 6.2%, with vehicle fuels, electricity and gas increasing by much more.
+Personal tax allowances and income tax bands have been frozen until April 2028, which will effectively raise taxes by the operation of inflation.
+State pensions and benefits have risen by 10.1%, but the average rate of inflation has been running at over 10% since July 2022 with food and drink, electricity and gas increasing by much more.
 There is pressure to raise wages, so anything you can do to keep your employees happy will help your business.

 This guide highlights 50 ways in which you can currently use certain tax reliefs to your advantage, and how to avoid some of the tax penalties.
 It can help you navigate the complexity of certain tax rules and create more tax-efficient plans.

 Contents

+Personal and family planning